UPPMAX/R-python-julia-matlab-HPC/docs/matlab/introMatlab.rst

    The teacher will do this as a demo.
 You will have the opportunity to test in the next session!

+It is recommended to use Thinlinc to log in and work in the MATLAB graphic user interface (GUI) where the option exists.

 After loading the appropriate modules for MATLAB, you can start the IDE from the command line by typing ``matlab``:

 .. tabs::